Learning-Dashboard/LD-eval/README.md

 * Java 1.8 is installed.

-* A projects folder exists in the directory of LD-eval-\<version\>-jar-with-dependecies.jar and contains a proper quality model configuration.
+* A project's folder exists in the directory of LD-eval-\<version\>-jar-with-dependecies.jar and contains a proper quality model configuration.

 ### Run without commandline parameters
 The date of the current day (format yyyy-MM-dd) will be available as parameter 'evaluationDate' in params and metrics queries.